huggingface/huggingface_hub/docs/sagemaker/inference.md

 predictor.delete_endpoint()
 ```

+📓 Open the [notebook](https://github.com/huggingface/notebooks/blob/master/sagemaker/11_deploy_model_from_hf_hub/deploy_transformer_model_from_hf_hub.ipynb) for an example of how to deploy a model from the 🤗 Hub to SageMaker for inference.

 ## Run batch transform with 🤗 Transformers and SageMaker

 <iframe width="700" height="394" src="https://www.youtube.com/embed/lnTixz0tUBg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>